Editorial Calendar Provides Focus

 A Place For Reference Materials

 In my spreadsheet, I also have a place to jot down other pieces of information or reference materials.
 That way, I can refer to key information quickly.
 This is particularly handy if you outsource copywriting.
-Here are additional tabs in my editorial calendar spreadsheet:
+Here are additional tabs in my editorial calendar spreadsheet that are especially useful if you’re not doing the writing yourself:

 - Competitor list, complete with links to blogs